Skip to content

 Compilation#

-Woke comes with default compilation settings that should work for many projects.
+Wake comes with default compilation settings that should work for many projects.
 However, in some cases, it may be necessary to customize the compilation settings.

 To run the compiler, use:

-woke compile
+wake compile

 The --help flag can be used to display additional options.